 What Are the Iceland F-Roads?
 What Are the Road Conditions?

-F-roads are roads which enable you to access the highlands of Iceland.
+F-roads are roads which enable you to access the highlands of Iceland and other mountain areas.
 They are called F-roads because they feature an “F” right before the road number.
 For instance, if you see a sign for F-208, this means that you are entering the F-road 208.